alpiepho/coursera_go_classes/alpiepho/Course3/week4/Quiz.md

 1 point

-The default clause is executed if all case clauses are blocked.
+X - The default clause is executed if all case clauses are blocked.

 The default clause is executed before any case clause is executed.